 One of the goals of new technologies is often to make your working life just a little bit easier.
 Whether that’s through saving you time from having to manually input data or work out sums, the peace of mind that comes with having these problems taken away from you becomes invaluable.

 5 key steps for adopting new technology in business

 1. Determine whether everyone will benefit from this technology

 Before adopting a new technology in business, it is worth demonstrating it’s worth to your team.
 Highlight the long-term benefits of using the technology, for both yourself and others who will be using it.
 Don’t make any snap decisions – if there’s no need or urgency for anyone to use your solution, then chances are your team members will be less than inclined to use it.

 2. Communicate your intentions to its future users

-3. Make management your advocates of the product
+3. Make management advocates of the product

 To ensure success of a new technology adoption, management teams should lead by example.
-By making sure that senior management supports your decision and embraces the new solution, they’ll work wonders in extending their enthusiasm to the rest of your employees, team and external users like clients and partners.4.
+By making sure that senior management staff support your decision and embrace the new solution, they will be able to extend their enthusiasm to the rest of your employees, team and external users like clients and partners.4.
 Provide multiple options for training and support

 Clinked can bring your business closer to its clients with customized and user-friendly portals.
 Allow your users to securely access their documents, discussions, events, calendars and more – all from within a centralized environment.
-Get started today.